 Login

 A lot of password managers force you to create and remember a long and complex master password.
-Even if you use biometric data (e.g. fingerprint) you still need to write it down somewhere or actually memorize it for possible usage.
+Even if you use biometric data (e.g. a fingerprint) you still need to write it down somewhere or actually memorize it for possible usage.
 Furthermore you are often allowed to create weak master passwords (which you might consider to better remember it).

 And if you fear somebody copies your Master Password Token without noticing it?
 Well, this might be a problem if you have the Master Password Token on a printed QR code.
 Then only your PIN protects the vault.
 So better you have it as copy-protected NFC token.
-Copies of that token are useless and are rejected by the app.
+Copies of this token are useless and are rejected by the app.

 Password generation